ccgilroy/ma-thesis/doc/asa_draft/02_background.md

 # Gay neighborhoods

 Terminology matters.
+I use the term "gay neighborhood" pragmatically to refer to the object of my study,

+not because it is neutral, but because it contains, I believe, the fewest connotations at odds with my purposes.

-"queer" might speak to a political orientation that is absent; "LGBTQ" to an inclusiveness that is missing
+"queer" might speak to a radical political orientation that is absent in a space that is ultimately homonormative [CITE Hanhardt]; "LGBTQ" to an inclusiveness or diversity that is missing or insufficient.

+fn: Brown 2014 contains an excellent summary of the different terms that have been used in the academic literature to name gay neighborhoods.

+drawing on the urban sociology of the Chicago school, @levine_gay_1979 uses four criteria to define a gay neighborhood ()

 Go straight for Levine's definition, which has four parts

-use the term "gay neighborhood"

-not because it is neutral, but because it contains, I believe, the fewest connotations at odds with my purposes.

-fn: Brown 2014 contains an excellent summary of the different terms that have been used in the academic literature.
+The multifaceted nature of this definition is important.

+Both he and @castells_city_1983, however,

 prototypes do not have to be *representative*, either.
 The median gay neighborhood---if such a thing is even meaningful---would not look like Greenwich Village or the Castro.